chinamike65/hugo-tuolesi/content/book3/book3en.md

 We have chosen the most excellent and ultimate Buddhism, and we have converted to the Mahayana in Buddhism, and it is also the most excellent Vajrayana in the Mahayana, and we have learned to practice Tsongkhapa, the most complete and most difficult to meet in the Vajrayana.
 The teachings of the master.

-What is even more rare is that I also meet a master who has mastered this teaching method.
+What is even more rare is that I also met a master who has mastered this teaching method.
 While feeling joy and happiness, I must clearly understand that the master is the Buddha and Bodhisattva who respond to our kind of people and come to save us.

 The inconceivable benefit of conversion refers to the transformation of Buddhas and Bodhisattvas in response to the interests and needs of all beings, manifesting the corresponding signs to save all beings.
-For example, the often-mentioned "Avalokitesvara Bodhisattva, who is compassionate and compassionate, and who saves suffering and calamities," will appear immediately when sentient beings encounter disasters, and the allusions of Green Tara, etc., are all good examples.
+For example, the often-mentioned "Avalokitesvara Bodhisattva, who is loving and compassionate, and who saves from suffering and calamities," will appear immediately when sentient beings encounter disasters, and the allusions of Green Tara, etc., are all good examples.

 Now, when we want to learn the Dharma and have the idea of ​​liberating from samsara, we meet the corresponding guru.

 Therefore, we must understand that a guru is a Buddha or Bodhisattva who comes to meet our needs and to teach the Dharma.

-After understanding this, it is even more necessary to establish confidence in the guru and truly treat the guru as a Buddha or Bodhisattva.
+After understanding this, it is even more necessary to establish faith in the guru and truly treat the guru as a Buddha or Bodhisattva.

 124

 (2) The vows of Buddhas and Bodhisattvas are inconceivable.

 Before each Buddha attains Buddhahood, he will generate Bodhicitta, and he will make a vow.
-After attaining Buddhahood, he will save sentient beings.
+After attaining Buddhahood, he will work to save sentient beings.

 Therefore, after becoming a Buddha, the power of vows will also mature, and the Buddha will definitely return to take advantage of the vows to save sentient beings.

-However, due to the heavy karma of sentient beings in the age of the end of the Dharma, the Buddha will not be able to see the manifestation of the Buddha, and the Buddha will take the form of a teacher.
+However, due to the heavy karma of sentient beings in the age of the end of the Dharma, people will not be able to see the manifestation of the Buddha, and the Buddha will take the form of a teacher.

-In the "Vajra Account", King Kong Zongzhi said:
+In the "Indestructible Tent Tantra", Vajra Master Zongzhi said:

-Originally a diamond heart, it appears as a teacher, for the benefit of all sentient beings, and turns into an ordinary person.
+Originally a diamond heart,

+it appears as a teacher,

+for the benefit of all sentient beings,

+and turns into an ordinary person.

 That is to say, in the future, in the evil world of five turbidities, in order to save all sentient beings, the Vajra Master will incarnate as a teacher, and the above-mentioned teachers will save all sentient beings.

 There are many such classics, and the "Second Thoughts Continuation" also says:

-In the five hundred years of the end of the Dharma era, I will manifest the teacher's body, recognize it as my body in my heart, and have a heart of admiration for him.
+In the five hundred years of the end of the Dharma era,

+I will manifest the teacher's body,

+Recognize it as my body and my heart,

+and have a heart of admiration for him.

 Buddha Shakyamuni once said the same thing.
-The sutras said: When the Buddha was about to pass away, he saw Yi Bodhisattva and asked Shakyamuni Buddha, after the Buddha passed away, who would guide the monks and how the sentient beings in the Saha world should be saved?
+The sutras said:

+When the Buddha was about to pass away, he saw Yi Bodhisattva and asked Shakyamuni Buddha, after the Buddha passed away, who would guide the monks and how the sentient beings in the Saha world should be saved?
 Buddha Shakyamuni replied:

 125